fearnworks/GraphCap/doc/design.md

 1. **Image Input**:
    - A user or system provides images.
 In a DAG, this is typically handled by `ImageSamplingNode`.
 2. **Caption Generation**:
-   - Various nodes run perspectives like “ArtCritic” or “GraphCaption,” each producing structured JSON or HTML artifacts.
+   - Various nodes run perspectives like "ArtCritic" or "GraphCaption," each producing structured JSON or HTML artifacts.
 3. **Organization and Export**:
    - `PerspectiveOutputNode` consolidates logs and files.
    - `DatasetExportNode` can produce a final dataset or upload it to Hugging Face.